Dental Implant Procedures

 Closes the gum tissue around the implants

-For a single implant and all-on-4, healing takes 2 to 3 months, during which time the jawbone fuses with the implant post.
+For a single implant and full mouth dental implants, healing takes 2 to 3 months, during which time the jawbone fuses with the implant post.
 Once the jawbone has healed, an abutment is placed onto the implant post.
 After healing is complete, a permanent crown/bridge is placed onto the abutment(s).

 Lowest Price Guaranteed

 Speak to a representative to learn more